azurecitadel/azurecitadel/content/arc/servers/hack/vms.md

 ## Terraform repo

 If you cannot create VMs outside of Azure then you'll create some onboardable VMs using a Terraform repo.
+The repo will create servers with no Azure Agent and firewall rules blocking the IMDS endpoint.

 * Use the <https://github.com/terraform-azurerm-examples/arc-onprem-servers> repo's README file
+  * You will need an [SSH key](https://docs.microsoft.com/azure/virtual-machines/linux/mac-create-ssh-keys) for it to work
+  * Do not set the azcmagent or arc variables!
 * Create the "on prem" virtual machines ready for the manual onboarding tasks
-* You will need an [SSH key](https://docs.microsoft.com/azure/virtual-machines/linux/mac-create-ssh-keys)
   * Review the content of the onprem_servers resource group in the Azure Portal.

 This is not a Terraform training session so the readme file is intended to be usable by Terraform novices.

-**IMPORTANT!**: You should not do anything after this point directly with the Azure resources in the onprem\_servers resource group.
+⚠️ **_Do not interact directly with the Azure resources in the onprem\_servers resource group!_**

-These VMs represent VMs that exist outside of Azure, so think of them as on prem servers, e.g. VMs running in an ESXi cluster in a datacentre.
-As you work through you will access them via RDP or SSH and work at the OS level but you shouldn't configure anything in the portal or CLI that _directly_ accesses the VMs in the onprem_servers resource group az Azure resources, e.g. resetting passwords, installing extensions or applying policies.
+  **These VMs represent VMs that exist outside of Azure, so think of them as on prem servers, e.g. VMs running in an ESXi cluster in a datacentre.**

+  **You shouldn't configure anything in the portal or CLI that _directly_ accesses the VMs in the onprem_servers resource group az Azure resources, e.g. resetting passwords, installing extensions or applying policies.**

+  **The only thing you should do with these servers is log into them using the Bastion service.**

-> Hint: shut down these VMs in the portal when they are not needed so that they are deallocated and do not incur compute costs.
+Hint: You can also shut down these VMs in the portal when they are not needed so that they are deallocated and do not incur compute costs.

 ## Success criteria